Coat of Arms

 Ossenbrügge (Ossenbrugge)

 Willem Wilich (Wylich) was born in 1608 in Wesel as the son of Judocus Willichius and Anna Ossenbrügge (also spelled Ossenbrugge).
-The Wylich and Ossenbruch families had married each other several times over the previous centuries.

 We have not (yet) been able to identify where this Anna fits in.
 Her described family crest in the Sint Jan's cathedral in Den Bosch is shown on the left.
 Click to enlarge.